dib-lab/dib-lab/index.rst

 The DIB Lab tackles questions surrounding biological data analysis, data integration, and data sharing.
-Our primary interest is in genomic and transcriptomic sequence analysis.
+Our primary interest is in genomic, transcriptomic, and metagenomic sequence analysis.

 In brief,